 Key Differences Between Day Trading vs Swing Trading

 Swing trading involves unpredictable overnight holding risk of gap up opening or gap down the opening of stock.
-By understanding the underlying risk, swing trades are usually done on small position size than day trading.
-Swing trading is less leveraged compared to day trading, day trading generally involves huge leverage around 8 to 10 times of the investment capital.
+By understanding the underlying risk, swing trades are usually made on a smaller position than day trading.
+Swing trading exhibits less leverage compared to day trading; day trading generally involves huge leverage, around 8 to 10 times the investment capital.

 Day Trading vs Swing Trading Comparison Table